awsdocs/aws-lambda-developer-guide/doc_source/services-apigateway-tutorial.md

 ## Clean up your resources<a name="cleanup"></a>

 You can now delete the resources that you created for this tutorial, unless you want to retain them\.
-By deleting AWS resources that you are no longer using, you prevent unnecessary charges to your AWS account\.
+By deleting AWS resources that you're no longer using, you prevent unnecessary charges to your AWS account\.

 **To delete the Lambda function**